Electronics Engineer II-IV, RF/Microwave - UPDATED (4511)

 Job Duties Summary

-The engineers will work both independently and within a dynamic team environment to support ongoing developments for both future projects and existing telescope electronics hardware.
-This development involves Front End Radio Frequency (RF) and Monitor & Control hardware interface systems applied to radio astronomy instrumentation.
+The engineer will work both independently and within a dynamic team environment to support ongoing developments for both future projects and existing telescope electronics hardware.
+This development involves Front End Radio Frequency (RF) systems applied to radio astronomy instrumentation.

 - Designing, quoting, procuring, building, testing, installing, and monitoring assigned equipment.